 Clean and Prepare

 Clean shiitakes by gently brushing them with a small brush or dry paper towel to remove dirt and debris.
-Do not soak them or wash them in running water as they absorb liquid readily; this makes it more difficult to dry them.
+It's fine to soak them or wash them under cool running water, if you wish.
+Give these these delicate morsels a little shake to remove excess water, then simply blot them gently with paper towels to dry them, or give them a whirl in the salad spinner.
 Remove stubborn pieces of dirt with a damp towel if necessary.

 Place shiitakes in a single layer on food dehydrator trays; do not let the mushrooms touch one another.
 Rotate the trays every two hours to ensure even dehydration, and keep the food dehydrator in a well-ventilated area.
 After 4 to 10 hours, your shiitakes should be fully dehydrated.

-To dry shiitakes in an oven, place them in a single layer on a cookie sheet or tight mesh drying rack; as with the dehydrator, do not let the pieces touch.
+To dry mushrooms in the oven, place them in a single layer on a cookie sheet or tight mesh drying rack; as with the dehydrator, do not let the pieces touch.
 Set the oven to the lowest possible setting, often around 140 to 150 degrees Fahrenheit.
 If the oven cannot go this low, set it to the lowest temperature possible, and leave the oven door ajar.
 Turn and blot the mushrooms every hour to absorb any moisture, repeating this step until the mushrooms are fully dry.